Beebe Hall 102B

 ojalehto, b., & Wang, Q. (2008).
 Children’s spiritual development in forced displacement: a human rights perspective.
 International Journal of Children’s Spirituality, 13(2),129-143.

-Teaching, research, and service, as well as attending to the forests.
+Teaching, research, service, collaborative research partnerships, and attending to the forests.

 Research fieldwork in an Indigenous Ngöbe community of Bocas del Toro, Panama: ongoing research partnership and community engagement (over 25 months on site, March 2010-present)